section-engineering-education/engineering-education/content/articles/deploy-flask-to-gce/index.md

 - Google Cloud Account

 ### What is Flask?
-Flask is a Python based backend engine used to write server-side code in most web applications.
+Flask is a Python-based back-end engine used to write server-side code in most web applications.
 Flask operates on the Jinja template engine, allowing programmers to write code similar to the conventional Python syntax.

 According to Wikipedia, Flask was established in April 2010, and since then, most developers have adopted and worked on projects using Flask.

-As a Flask enthusiast, I like developing most applications with Flask because of its lightweight and no special library and tools required for it to work.
+As a Flask enthusiast, I like developing most applications with Flask because of its lightweight and unique library and tools required to work.

 In addition, Flask can easily use the wide range of extensions available for Python to make a very independent and reliable tech stack.

 ### Infrastructure as a service
-Infrastructure as a service is cloud-based computing, where developers get access to cloud-hosted hardware resources instead of acquiring them on their own.
-Most computing hardware is expensive to acquire, so the need to provide them over the internet.
+Infrastructure as a service is cloud-based computing, where developers get access to cloud-hosted hardware resources instead of acquiring them independently.
+Unfortunately, most computing hardware is expensive to acquire, so the need to provide them over the internet.

 There are several Infrastructures as a service(IaaS) providers, including Digital Ocean, Amazon Web Services, Azure, and Google Compute Engine, but we will explore Google's in this article.